kluchey/OMG/pages/MTH1W___4___2 Inequalities.md

 - #+BEGIN_CAUTION
-  Today we begin Unit 4:  Mathematical Modelling and will learn to describe inequalities using our knowledge of Linear Relations.
+  Today we will learn to describe inequalities using our knowledge of Linear Relations to further model interesting objects on graphs.
   #+END_CAUTION
 - ## Preparing for EQAO #.v-self-border
 	- Here is a question posed on an #EQAO practice test.
 What do you understand about it?
 What do not notice that is familiar?
 What do you notice that is not familiar?